Spialia colotes

 Spialia colotes, the Bushveld sandman, is a butterfly of the family Hesperiidae.
 The species was first described by Herbert Druce in 1875.
 It is found in Angola, Botswana and from South Africa to Ethiopia and south-western Arabia.

-These skippers are dark brown with white spots on both sides of the wings.

 The wingspan is from 21–28 mm.

 The flight period is from December to May, with a single brood.

 The larvae feed on Hibiscus fuscus.